Key Takeaways

 Interest rates are for example purposes only.
 Your own rate will vary.
 See our rate assumption here.

-Another big benefit is that rates for the FHA Streamline Refinance are the same as FHA home purchase rates.
+Another big benefit is that FHA Streamline Refinance rates are the same as FHA home purchase rates.
 There’s no penalty for being underwater or having very little equity.

 FHA Streamline Refinance pros and cons